KridaCreations/ShipDefender/README.md

-# Farm defender game
+# Ship defender game
-You are a farmer trying to defend the game from various animals and other type of threats.
+You are a space ship driver trying to defend your space ship from the Extraterrestrial threats.

 # TechStack used
 - C++